OHS Camp FAQs

 - Wear closed-toe shoes.

-- Leave all electronic devices and cell phones at home.
+- Leave all toys, electronic devices and cell phones at home.

+OHS camps follow a no-tolerance policy against violence, physical misconduct, and bullying.
 Campers failing to abide by camp rules and policies may be removed from the camp at the sole discretion of the OHS.
 Refunds will not be provided for campers dismissed from camp.
-Campers acting out violently or engaging in behaviour that threatens the safety and security of any person or animal will result in immediate expulsion.
-If necessary, inappropriate electronic devices will be confiscated and remain in the possession of the supervisor: programs until the end of the camp day.
+Campers engaging in behaviour that threatens the safety and security of any person or animal will result in immediate dismissal.
+If necessary, inappropriate electronic devices or toys will be confiscated and remain in the possession of the supervisor: programs until the end of the camp day.

 Please discuss the camp rules with your child prior to camp!